-Overall, FY20 operating expenses decreased substantially, when compared to FY19, by \$2.06 million.
+Overall, FY2021 operating expenses decreased substantially, when compared to FY2020, by \$2.28 million.
 This decline results primarily from the combination of a targeted approach to reducing all operating expenses, including payroll and other operating expenses, as directed by the Board of Governors Task Force.
 It is further attributed to savings in expenses such as travel, professional development and hospitality related to the COVID-19 pandemic impact.

-Salaries and wages plus benefits represent 56.3 percent of the total FY20 operating expenses, a 5.8 percent decrease over FY19.
-Employee compensation, including benefits, decreased by \$1,874,839 compared to FY19.
-This was the result of termination of several full-time positions, vacancy salary savings, fewer salary equity adjustments, and partially offset by fewer faculty promotions and the continuation of compliance with GASB 75 related to Other Post-Employment Benefits (OPEB).

-Additional Operating Expense reductions include decreases in Depreciation expense, (\$263,392), Supplies and other services, (\$782,691) and Utilities, \$531,412, year-over-year.
-Student Financial Aid increased \$1,396,774.
+Salaries and wages plus benefits represent 55.9 percent of the total FY2021 operating expenses, a 0.4 percent decrease over FY2020.
+Employee compensation, including benefits, decreased by \$1,473,635 compared to FY2020.
+This was the result of the compliance with GASB 75 related to Other Post-Employment Benefits (OPEB) and changes made to the assumptions in the actuarial reports.
+Additional Operating Expense reductions include decreases in Depreciation expense, (\$87,530), Supplies and other services, (\$647,281) and Utilities, \$177,327, year-over-year.
+Student Financial Aid increased \$106,792.

-The University continues to implement University-wide cost containment strategies to offset cost increases for FY20.
-The continuation of the COVID-19 pandemic challenges require focus and constant alignment to adjust and balance the need for additional cleaning, sanitizing supplies and equipment, maintaining a healthy environment for our students and employees, while striving to achieve savings in all areas possible to offset these added expenses.
+The University continues to implement University-wide cost containment strategies to offset cost increases for FY2021.
+The continuation of the COVID-19 pandemic challenges requires focus and constant alignment to adjust and balance the need for additional cleaning, sanitizing supplies, protective clothing including gloves, masks, face shields, gowns and equipment, needed to maintain a healthy environment for our students and employees, while striving to achieve savings in all areas possible to offset these added expenses.

-Operating Expenses - FY 2020-2018
+Operating Expenses - FY 2021-2019